CONSIGNMENT SHOPPING IS THE ANSWER TO RISING INFLATION RATES

 Jennifer Johnson is a consignment expert and SBA (Small Business Administration)-certified small business owner and SBA (Small Business Administration) Emerging Leader graduate.
 She is available to speak about business matters and can offer a great perspective in these times of economic change.

-For more information about True Fashionistas, please contact Jennifer Johnson at 239-596-5044 or email [email protected].
+For more information about True Fashionistas, please contact Jennifer Johnson at 239-596-5044 or email [email protected]ruefashionistas.com.

 ABOUT TRUE FASHIONISTAS